ShuaitaDuseja/serp-preview-tool/README.md

 # 🚀 Google SERP Preview Tool

 ## 📌 Description

 The Google SERP Preview Tool is a simple and interactive frontend web application that helps users visualize how their webpage will appear in Google search results.
-It allows users to preview and optimize their SEO title, meta description, and URL in real-time for better search engine visibility and click-through rates.
+It allows users to preview and optimize their SEO title, meta description, and URL in real-time, improving search engine visibility and click-through rates.

+---

 ## ✨ Features